-Board of Directors' actions were taken in 2018 at the Annual Meeting of Directors that followed the 2018 Annual Meeting of Shareholders and at four special meetings and upon one occasion by directors' unanimous written consent.
-Each then current director attended all meetings of the Board and of the Committees of the Board on which he or she served.
+Board of Directors' actions were taken in 2019 at the Annual Meeting of Directors that followed the 2019 Annual Meeting of Shareholders and at two special meetings and upon one occasion by directors' unanimous written consent.
+Each then current director attended all meetings of the Board and of the Committees of the Board on which he or she served except that Mr. Olson did not attend one special meeting of the Board of Directors.
 Directors are encouraged but not required to attend annual meetings of the Corporation's shareholders.
-All directors of the Corporation attended the 2018 Annual Meeting of Shareholders.
+All then current directors of the Corporation attended the 2019 Annual Meeting of Shareholders.